openhab/openhab1-addons/bundles/binding/org.openhab.binding.weather/README.md

 ## Binding Configuration

-The binding must be configured in the file `services/weather.cfg` with the following information:
+The binding can be configured in the file `services/weather.cfg`.

 ### API Keys for Weather Providers